 Step 3.
 Apply for Your Florida Teaching Certificate

 If you have completed the steps above, you are ready to apply for your Florida teaching certificate.
+You’ll set up an account, run through the Initial Onboarding process and Start a New Application and apply for your Initial Educator Certification (Form CG-10) through the Online Licensing Service site.

 When the Florida Department of Education evaluates your application and supporting documents, you will be issued an Official Statement of Status of Eligibility.
-This statement is valid for three years and informs you if you are eligible for a Temporary Certificate or for a Professional Certificate.

 Do you have a Temporary Certificate?
 If so, you may teach with it for three school years.
 You are expected to meet all the qualifications for a Professional Certificate during this period, including passing any of the FTCE tests you might not have taken yet.
 A Temporary Certificate is not renewable.